Invasive Non Native Species Surveyor

 - Help stop the spread of invasive non-native species which are damaging local biodiversity

 - Gain identification experience of plant species

-- Gain experience of leading groups
+- Gain experience of surveying on watercourses

 - Protect their local habitats for future generations